Chamaeleon gummifer: Distribution

 Chamaeleon gummifer can be found along the Mediterranean basin, including Northern Africa, the Iberian Peninsula, Italy, Greece and Malta.
 It grows in various habitats and on various substrates, including in cultivated- or uncultivated fields, shrublands, forests and in rocklands.
 It is rated as Least Concern on the IUCN Red List.

 Toxicity

 The toxicity of Chamaeleon gummifer is thought to be caused by two related glycosides, atractyloside and carboxyatractyloside.
 In Morocco, Chamaeleon gummifer is a common cause of plant poisoning, with children being especially vulnerable to severe effects.
 Accidental ingestion of the plant can be due to confusion with the artichoke thistle, or due to use of its gummy discharge as a chewing gum.
-Fatal cases of poisoning are not uncommon, even with treatment of symptoms.
+Fatal cases of poisoning are common, even with treatment of symptoms.
 At least 98 fatalities occurred due to Chamaeleon gummifer poisoning in Morocco between 1981 and 2004, most of whom were children under the age of 16.
 Severe cases may be associated with liver and kidney failure.
 There is currently no specific treatment to poisoning by Chamaeleon gummifer.